SaaS accounting: Finances for a subscription model company

 Startup founders often don’t prioritize accounting when getting their business up and running.
 They’re more focused on creating a great product and building an all-star team.
 But the sooner startup business leaders consider their accounting options, the less stress (and financial mess!) they will have to deal with in the future.

-What Is SaaS Accounting?
+What is SaaS accounting?

 SaaS accounting is a type of accounting specifically designed for software-as-a-service companies.
 This type of accounting takes into account the recurring revenue and subscription model of SaaS companies and provides financial statements specific to this type of business.